sarahmurphy86/sarahmurphy86.github.io/README.md

 | Person who is colourblind  | Be able to interact with the app easily, and not need to rely on colours alone to navigate through the site |I can join in the fun too                                  |
 | Primary school teacher     | Have an educational game that is free to use and and I can share with my class                              |My students can learn about geography and have fun doing it|

-To validate the proto-personas, I asked some real life children (my niece and nephews) what was important to them....

-The resounding response was that it needed to be *add image here**

  * * *

 #### The user journey